What To Do Before Selling a House

-Before putting your home up for sale get yourself organized and really pay attention to what is important.
-Taking the time to prepare for a home sale is really important.
+Before putting your home up for sale get yourself organized and pay attention to what is important.
+Taking the time to prepare for a home sale is critical.
 For most people selling a home is one of their largest assets.
-When you really take the necessary time to get it spruced up you will increase the odds that you will realize the maximum return possible.
+When you take the necessary time to get it spruced up you will increase the odds that you will realize the maximum return possible.

 1. Get your paperwork together

-This may seem like a boring first step but it is surprisingly important.
+This may seem like a tedious first step, but it is surprisingly relevant.
 Whoever buys your house is going to be coming into a complex system designed for comfortable living.
 There is a lot that goes into a modern home, from HVAC systems, utility bills, plumbing systems, electrical systems and numerous appliances.
 Keeping it all up and running well is usually not too difficult if you know what has been done before and how it was done.
 If you don’t, though, it can be a real headache.

 2. Check on the little things